Setting employment goals

-Gather objective evidence to see if Aspire does impact the employment service
+Gather objective evidence to understand the impact

 Gain feedback from a large sample of users

-Identify areas for further research and evaluation
+Identify areas for further research and iteration

-The pilot results were extremely encouraging, suggesting that:
+The pilot results showed that:

 The use of Aspire has a positive impact on client experience of the service